k2036328/MDD-Coursework-group-7/README.md

 # MDD-Coursework-group-7

+plase look at branch master (not this one)

 This project is completed by group 7 and would like to explian briefly how to use the prjoect.
 The Xtext grammar provides how to implement the Trigonometry function such as sin, cos, and tan.
 The user should give the degree as input.